-Your weekly Comedy & Theatre Guide for Kuala Lumpur see's a selection of what’s coming...
+Your weekly Kuala Lumpur Comedy & Theatre Guide presents a selection of what’s c...

 Baan 26 was created for the discerning palate when it comes to Thai cuisine and here, authenticity is key.
 The menu boasts of items that we have come to love from Thailand such as the Spicy Tom Yam Soup that’s packed with a punch, the highly addictive Lime & Chili Seabass, the ever satisfying Pandan Leaf Chicken Wrap and Mango Sticky Rice, a popular sweet ending.